 Abstract: Between November 1999 and April 2000, two major field experiments, the SAGE III Ozone Loss and Validation Experiment (SOLVE) and the Third European Stratospheric Experiment on Ozone (THESEO 2000), collaborated to form the largest field campaign yet mounted to study Arctic ozone loss.
-This international campaign involved more than 500 scientists from over 20 countries spread across the high and mid-latitudes of the northern hemisphere.
 The main scientific aims of SOLVE-THESEO 2000 were to study (a) the processes leading to ozone loss in the Arctic vortex and (b) the effect on ozone amounts over northern mid-latitudes.
-The campaign included satellites, heavy lift balloon launches, 6 different aircraft, ground stations, and scores of ozonesondes.
-Campaign activities were principally conducted in 3 intensive measurement periods centered on early December 1999, late January 2000, and early March 2000.
+The campaign included satellite, heavy lift balloon launches, 5 different aircraft, ground stations, and scores of ozonesondes.
+Campaign activities were principally conducted in 3 intensive measurement periods: early-December 1999, late-January 2000, and early-March 2000.
 Observations made during the campaign showed that temperatures were unusually cold in the polar lower stratosphere over the course of the 1999-2000 winter.
 These cold temperatures resulted in the formation of extensive polar stratospheric clouds (PSCs) across the Arctic.
 Heterogeneous chemical reactions on the surfaces of the PSC particles produced high levels of reactive chlorine within the polar vortex by early January.
 This reactive chlorine catalytically destroyed about 60% of the ozone in a layer near 20 km between late-January and mid-March 2000.